Thermally Modified Wood (TMW)

 The goal of this project was to increase the market awareness of TMW produced from low-value hardwood species, by increasing the primary customer’s knowledge and acceptance of the material, while increasing the efficiency of producers.

-- Species use: Yellow Poplar, White Ash, Red Oak, and Soft Maple
+Species Used: Yellow Poplar, White Ash, Red Oak, and Soft Maple

 - Gonzalez, J., Bond, B., and Quesada, H. (2019, June).
 Variability of Commercially Available Thermally Modified Lumber.
 Presentation at Forest Products Society, Atlanta, United States.